 No summer grill is complete without my tender Chimichurri Steak recipe!
-Easy Argentine marinated flank steak topped with a mouthwatering sauce is so bursting with flavors; everyone will be begging for seconds!
+Easy Argentine marinated flank steak topped with a mouthwatering sauce bursts with flavors; everyone will beg for seconds!

 We use the vibrant chimichurri sauce as a marinade and topping for the grilled beef.

-Sometimes a recipe is already so simple that it doesn't need simplifying - case in point, this classic Argentine chimichurri steak.
+Sometimes a recipe is already so simple that it doesn't need simplifying - this classic Argentine chimichurri steak is a case in point.
 And in its simplicity, it is perfect.

 Grilled meat is commonly served in many households daily, and the chimichurri sauce gives it a powerful flavor punch.